Meet Our Dedicated Facilitators

 Bella Rose

-Bella is a DBSA certified Peer Support Specialist and facilitates the Wednesday evening Zoom meetings.
+Bella is a DBSA certified Peer Support Specialist.
 She holds a Master of Science degree in Education and has over 35 years of experience teaching kids, teens, and adults.
 Ms. Rose is a multi-award-winning writer and author, and small business owner.

 Kurt Schmitt